 - on trademarked product that is retained by the university;

-- on promotional items which are paid for by the university department/program/team or group to promote themselves and are given to prospective users of services (e.g. mugs or pens)
+- on promotional items that are paid for by the university faculty, school, department, program, or team to promote themselves and are given to prospective users of services (ie mugs or pens)

 Standards of Use

-Queen's University's visual identity, name, trademarks and brand should be used in good taste and appear only on high quality approved products that are produced under legal and fair labour conditions.
-Please see the code of conduct (PDF 161 KB).
+Queen’s University’s visual identity, name, trademarks, and brand should be used in good taste and appear only on high-quality approved products that are produced under legal and fair labour conditions in accordance with the Code of Conduct.